Satyam4229/Snake-Game/README.md

 Feel free to contribute to this project by opening issues or submitting pull requests.
 We welcome your suggestions and improvements!

 ## Credits
-This Snake Game project was created by [Your Name] as a fun way to learn Python and Pygame.
+This Snake Game project was created by Satyam Pandey as a fun way to learn Python and Pygame.
 Special thanks to the Python and Pygame communities for their valuable resources and support.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.